Sweet And Sour Pork Balls

 Instructions

 • In a food processor fitted with a blade, process pork through black pepper, with light pulses, scraping down sides of processor bowl until blended.
 Mixture should still retain some texture.
-Pork balls can be made by hand in a bowl, just finely mince all ingredients by hand before combining with minced pork.

 • Form pork into balls, about 1 Tablespoon of pork for cocktail sized pork balls, or about 3 Tablespoons for larger, "meatball" sized portions.
-For burgers, allow approximately 4-5 ounces per portion.

 • For sweet and sour sauce, heat apricot jam, water, ginger and chili sauce in a small sauce pan over low heat, stirring until combined and warm.
-Add more water if necessary to thin to desired consistency.
+Add more water if necessary, to thin to desired consistency.

 Tried this recipe?Let us know how it was!